formatBCE/Format-BLE-Tracker/README.md

   Copy the format_ble_tracker folder and all of its contents into your Home Assistant's custom_components folder.
 This is often located inside of your /config folder.
 If you are running Hass.io, use SAMBA to copy the folder over.
 If you are running Home Assistant Supervised, the custom_components folder might be located at /usr/share/hassio/homeassistant.
 It is possible that your custom_components folder does not exist.
 If that is the case, create the folder in the proper location, and then copy the format_ble_tracker folder and all of its contents inside the newly created custom_components folder.
   After it's done, restart HomeAssistant and reload browser page forcefully (Ctrl+F5).

-# Usage:
+# Configuration:

 In Home Assistant, go to "Devices and Services" -> "Add Integration".
 Search for "Format BLE Tracker" and click on it.
 ## Adding new beacon device
 In the configuration dialog, insert MAC address or UUID of tag, and (optionally) enter friendly name for this device.
 ## Creating combined tracker
-(Will be useful, if you need to customize behavior of device trackers working together.
+Will be useful, if you need to customize behavior of device trackers working together.
 E.g. i have tags on my key chain and in my wallet - and i want Home Assistant to show myself away, if either of this device trackers is not_home.
 Currently it's impossible without relying on custom sensors (which are NOT device_tracker) or MQTT device_tracker with help of NodeRED or automation.
-Combined tracker will use your logic to show itself home/not_home accordingly.)
+Combined tracker will use your logic to show itself home/not_home accordingly.

 Choose name for new virtual tracker, logic (all home or either home) and pick trackers, that will be combined in new entity.

+# Usage:

 All communication between tracker nodes and created device are automatic.